devpro/learn-kubernetes/docs/basics.md

   - [`cloud-controller-manager`](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/): interacts with the cloud provider (if cloud-based clusters), managing resources such as load balancers and disk volumes, allows cloud vendors to evolve independently from the core Kubernetes code
 - **Worder nodes** (Linux, and Windows since 1.14 release)
   - `kubelet`: receives requests to run the containers, manages any necessary resources and watches over them on the local node, interacts with the local container engine, which is `Docker` by default, but could be `containerd` or `cri-o` (or any implementation of the Kubernetes [CRI (Container Runtime Interface)](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md))
-  - `kube-proxy`: creates and manages networking rules to expose the container on the network
+  - [`kube-proxy`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/): creates and manages networking rules to expose the container on the network
+    - 3 proxy-modes: 'userspace' (older) or 'iptables' (faster) or 'ipvs' (or 'kernelspace' for Windows)

 <details>
   <summary>Overview of CRI</summary>